Chitrangana10/Legal-Chatbot/Intelligent-Legal-RAG-System/README.md

 Other variables in `.env.example` (`APP_NAME`, `EMBEDDING_MODEL_NAME`, `DEFAULT_LLM_PROVIDER`, data directory paths, etc.) already have sensible defaults — only override them if you need to change models or paths.
 Confirm `.env` stays out of version control (it's already listed in `.gitignore`).

-## 5. Build the vector index
+## 5. Build the vector index (Optional)

-This processes the raw statute JSON files into embeddings and writes the FAISS index used at query time:
+The repository already includes a pre-built FAISS index, so this step is only required if you modify the legal dataset or need to regenerate the index.

 ```bash
 python backend/scripts/build_combined_index.py